Bullet Journaling and Procrastination

-I finally had to admit to myself that bullet journaling fed the absolute worst parts of my tendency towards distraction and procrastination while at the same time promising to make me more organized.I had to admit bullet journaling fed my tendency towards distraction + procrastination while promising to make me more organized. #bulletjournal Click To Tweet
+I finally had to admit to myself that bullet journaling fed the absolute worst parts of my tendency towards distraction and procrastination, while promising to make me more organized.I had to admit bullet journaling fed my tendency towards distraction + procrastination while promising to make me more organized. #bulletjournal Click To Tweet

-The truth is, my bullet journal only kept me organized when I kept things simple.
-It worked when I didn’t get too fancy when I didn’t obsess about what color pen to use or what clever new font to try out.
+My bullet journal only kept me organized when I kept things simple.
+It worked when I didn’t get too fancy, when I didn’t obsess about what color pen to use or what clever new font to try out.
 My bullet journal helped me organize my life when I didn’t get too creative with the stupid thing.

 The Frustration of Simplifying My Bullet Journal

-Of course, in some ways, trying to bullet journal in a simple, plain way when you’re a creative person who loves to hand letter and obsess about which fountain pen to use is like trying to cut back on sugar when you’re a carb addict.
+In some ways, trying to bullet journal when you’re a creative person who loves to hand letter and obsess about which fountain pen to use is like trying to cut back on sugar when you’re a carb addict.
 You wind up filling your life with frustration and torment.

 Maybe I’m waxing too melodramatic on that?